utilmind/defi-position-monitor/README.md

 TBD

 # Important security requirement
 Please **DO NOT store any passwords and access keys** to this repository.
-All passwords and keys should be provided separately, uploaded as file with environment variables.
+All passwords and keys should be provided separately, uploaded via SSH/SFTP as file with environment variables.
 If any password or key will be pushed/exposed to any brunch of this repository, it must be changed/replaced/revoked immediately!